 STEP 1: MAKE AN INFORMAL COMPLAINT

 It’s always best to pacify the situation between you before using the assistance of a lawyer.
-Furthermore, if the problem occurs whilst you are still an employee, you can go directly to the employer and discuss how their actions make you feel and the effect this has on your professional abilities.
+Furthermore, if the problem occurs whilst you are still an employee, you can go directly to the employer and discuss how their actions make you feel and their effect on your professional abilities.

 STEP 2: MAKE A FORMAL COMPLAINT OR "GRIEVANCE"

-If you discusse your issue with the individual and see no change in their treatment towards you (or if their behaviour has worsened) then you can make a formal complaint or grievance.
+If you discuss your issue with the individual and see no change in their treatment towards you (or if their behaviour has worsened), you can make a formal complaint or grievance.

 STEP 3: EARLY CONCILIATION

-If you raise a formal grievance with your employer and still nothing improves (or if things are worse) you need to contact ACAS.
+If you raise a formal grievance with your employer and nothing improves (or if things are worse), you need to contact ACAS.

 STEP 4: TAKE YOUR COMPLAINT TO AN EMPLOYMENT TRIBUNAL